Gavriilbolt/parser/README.md

 # parser
-there we got examples of parsers written in Python
+there we got examples of parsers written on Python

+how it work???!!!